Highcliffe School Logo

 Qualification Title: Computer Science

-Qualification Webpage: Click here to visit the OCR webpage for the specification.
+Qualification Webpage: Click here to visit the Edexcel webpage for the specification.

 Why should I study this course?

-The GCSE in Computer Science will give learners a real, in-depth understanding of how computer technology works.
+This course will give learners a real, in-depth understanding of how computer technology works.
 Learners will no doubt be familiar with the use of computers and other related technology from their other subjects and elsewhere.
 However, the course will give them an insight into what goes on ‘behind the scenes’, including computer programming, which many learners find absorbing.
-The course provides excellent preparation higher study and employment in the field of Computer Science.

 What knowledge and/or skills will I need?